francescaboe/thm-writeup-dreaming/README.md

 2. **What is the Death Flag?**

-Now that we have a password and we know we have an `ssh` port open, let's try and get ourselves a fully functioning terminal, this reverse-shell served us well but it's time to upgrade: from a new terminal tab
+Now that we have a password and we know we have an `ssh` port open, let's try and get ourselves a fully functioning terminal, this reverse-shell served us well but it's time to upgrade

-`ssh lucien@<target-ip>`
+from a new terminal tab: `ssh lucien@<target-ip>`

 and it worked!